inlivedev/inlive-website/content/docs/tutorials/hub-api/conference-app-with-javascript-sdk/index.md

 ## Closing

 We have created a simple video conferencing room application using inLive JavaScript SDK.
 You can check the full source code of this tutorial on [this repository](https://github.com/inlivedev/inlivedev.github.io/tree/main/examples/conference-app-with-sdk).
-You can also check the [live demo](https://inlivedev.github.io/examples/conference-app-with-sdk) of this tutorial.